pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

 - verify the receiver failsafe after binding;
 - confirm correct RF range before real operation;
 - check that optional debug or telemetry features do not affect control reliability.
+- verify that only the intended RF backend is active before operating a model;
+- verify the voltage and current requirements of the external ELRS TX module before connection;
+- perform an independent range/failsafe test after changing from AFHDS2A to ELRS or back.

 The project is provided for experimental and development use.
 The user remains responsible for validating the complete installation before operating a real model.